btc-vision/the-pyramid/README.md

 > A 3D choose-your-own-adventure game rendered entirely in GitHub Markdown.

-You are **The Wanderer**, a mass who wandered into a forbidden mass producing mass dungeon.
+You are **The Wanderer**, a being who stumbled into a forbidden geometric dungeon.
 The ancients sealed geometry itself within these walls.
 Your only way out is through.

 ---